massalabs/massa/docs/technical-doc/api.rst

 `get_datastore_entries`
 --------------------

-Get a data entry both at the latest final and active executed slots for the given addresses.
+Get a data entry both at the latest final and candidate_value executed slots for the given addresses.

-If an existing final entry (`final_value`) is found in the active history, it will return its final value in `active_value` field.
-If it was deleted in the active history, it will return null in `active_value` field.
+If an existing final entry (`final_value`) is found in the active history, it will return its final value in `candidate_value` field.
+If it was deleted in the active history, it will return null in `candidate_value` field.

 -   Parameters: